 At the same time, it significantly advances brain-mimicking, or neuromorphic, computing.
 The research field that takes its cues from what science already does know about how the brain computes to develop exponentially more powerful computing.

-The retina is comprised of an array of ultra-compact circuits called neuristors (a word combining “neuron” and “transistor”) that sense light, compute an image out of it and store the image.
+The retina is comprised of an array of neuristors, which combines the words “neuron” and “transistor” to refer to ultracompact circuits.
+The neuristors sense light, compute an image out of it and store the image.
 All three of the functions would occur simultaneously and nearly instantaneously.